frankfulness/vue-pocs/POC-Breakdown.md

 - Tanstack Table for vue <https://github.com/drehimself/tanstack-table-vue-example/tree/main> & <https://www.youtube.com/watch?v=qaXYtT_WJBw>
 - Codesandbox samples for Vue <https://codesandbox.io/search?refinementList%5Btemplate%5D=&refinementList%5Bnpm_dependencies.dependency%5D%5B0%5D=%40tanstack%2Fvue-table&page=1&configure%5BhitsPerPage%5D=12>

 # 🪴 IV.
-Nuxt with Nuxt UI
+Nuxt with Nuxt UI + TailwindCSS

-- Quick to generate a Nuxt application.
+1. Quick to generate a Nuxt application.
 Configuration documentation is straight forward. <https://nuxt.com/docs/getting-started/configuration>
+2. TypeScript opt out or in no problem, for form validation Yup > Zod if no TS.
-- It appears Nuxt UI has a decent free version and appears to be the go to for the component library choice for Nuxt.
+3. Component Library: It appears Nuxt UI has a decent free version and appears to be the go to for the component library choice for Nuxt.
 However, there is a Pro/Premium component version of this. <https://ui.nuxt.com/pro/pricing> fortunately it's a one time cost for life for 5 developers, there also appears to be a Figma Kit Pro for the 1500+ component & variants which has Tailwind CSS assets and icons included.
-- Can do without TypeScript easily, and for form validation Yup > Zod if no TS.
+4. TODO: Didn't implement Vitest yet
+5. 508 Axe DevTools initially had more flagged issues, but this is simply because you have to manually add aria labels properly, it's not a problem, just needs to be done correctly.
+Potentially section in MR's and e2e test for 508 itself to catch any lack.
+6. Dark/Light theme implemented out the box.
+7. Responsivity is supported out the box.
-- Has Table component and implemented it.
+8. Has Table component and implemented it.

 ![Screenshot 2025-01-22 at 8 56 27 AM](https://github.com/user-attachments/assets/cf28d51a-fcd8-4500-a70e-5c5feeb3d11b)

 -